4th Ave S Bridge Repair

 What's happening now?

-We are finalizing the design for the repair of the 4th Ave S Bridge.
-We expect to have a project update in late spring 2023.
-Sign up for email updates here.
+We are finalizing the design to repair the 4th Ave S Bridge.
+We expect to have a project update toward the end of Summer 2024.

 Project overview

-The 4th Ave S Bridge, or 4th Over Argo Rail Yard Bridge as it's commonly known, was first built in 1933 and serves as a connection between Georgetown and Downtown Seattle.
+The 4th Ave S Bridge, or 4th Over Argo Rail Yard Bridge as it's commonly known, was first built in 1933 and connects Georgetown and Downtown Seattle.
 In 1985, the bridge lanes were changed to its current configuration of two lanes each direction.
 Over time, the bridge has experienced higher volumes of vehicles and heavier trucks.
-The higher volumes and increase loads as well as the bridge’s aging have caused deterioration of the bridge over time.
+These higher volumes and increased loads as well as the bridge’s aging have caused the bridge to deteriorate over time.

 We inspected the deterioration and concluded that the outside lanes of the bridge could no longer safely support the vehicle loads it was carrying.

-Public safety is our top priority, and in 2017 we decided to completely close the northbound curb lane and restrict large trucks from using the southbound curb lane to help reduce further deterioration of the piers.
+As always, public safety is our top priority.
+So in 2017 we decided to completely close the northbound curb lane and restrict large trucks from using the southbound curb lane to help reduce further deterioration of the piers.

 Project Map